How to Plant, Grow, and Care for Goji Berry

 Frequently Asked Questions

-Q: How long does it take for goji berry to fruit?
+How long does it take for goji berry to fruit?

-Q: Can you grow goji berries in UK?
+Can you grow goji berries in UK?

-A: Yes.
+Yes.
 Goji berries grow in every growing zone of the UK.

-Q: Do goji berry plants spread?
+Do goji berries spread?